ilkeryilmaz/hyper/README.md

 Special style files to pages located in this folder.
 If desired, create a page for a more sass file folder structure can be created.

 ## 6.Utilities
+Special style files to pages located in this folder.
+If desired, create a page for a more sass file folder structure can be created.

 ## 7.Components
+Special style files to pages located in this folder.
+If desired, create a page for a more sass file folder structure can be created.

 ## 8.Vendors
 Framework and outside the library added style files are located here.